Skip to content

 Celebration of life and culture for African Americans lasting seven days, with ceremonies culminating in a communal feast usually on the sixth day.

-If you need any HR support including the creation of an Equality, Diversity, and Inclusion (EDI) policy, or require employee awareness training in this space, get in touch today to speak with one of our friendly HR experts.
+If you need any HR support, including the creation of an Equality, Diversity, and Inclusion (EDI) policy, or require employee awareness training in this space, get in touch today to speak with one of our friendly HR experts.